regiscord/biblicalinstitute.info/InTheBeginning/0100 What happened to us because Adam sinned.md

 ##### Genesis 3:6
->6 When the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was <span color="orange">desirable to make one wise</span>, she took from its fruit and ate; and she gave also to her husband with her, and he ate.
+>6 When the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was <span style='color:orange'>desirable to make one wise</span>, she took from its fruit and ate; and she gave also to her husband with her, and he ate.

 *Satan fell, because he wanted to be like God.<br />
 It was also appealing to Adam and Eve.*

 ##### Genesis 2:9
->2:9 Out of the ground the LORD God caused to grow every tree that is <span color="orange">pleasing to the sight and good for food</span>; the tree of life also in the midst of the garden, and the tree of the knowledge of good and evil.
+>2:9 Out of the ground the LORD God caused to grow every tree that is <span style='color:orange'>pleasing to the sight and good for food</span>; the tree of life also in the midst of the garden, and the tree of the knowledge of good and evil.
 ##### Genesis 3:4-5
 >3:4 The serpent said to the woman, “You surely will not die!
-5 For God knows that in the day you eat from it your eyes will be opened, and <span color="orange">you will be like God, knowing good and evil</span>.”
+5 For God knows that in the day you eat from it your eyes will be opened, and <span style='color:orange'>you will be like God, knowing good and evil</span>.”

 *Before they had pleasure with their eyes and enjoyed the food, but were not like God.<br />
 Being like God was new, knowing good and evil.*

 ##### Genesis 3:6
->6 When the woman saw that the tree was <span color="orange">good for food</span>, and that it was a <span color="orange">delight to the eyes</span>, and that the tree was <span color="orange">desirable to make one wise</span>, she took from its fruit and <span color="orange">ate</span>; and she gave also to her husband with her, and he <span color="orange">ate</span>.
+>6 When the woman saw that the tree was <span style='color:orange'>good for food</span>, and that it was a <span style='color:orange'>delight to the eyes</span>, and that the tree was <span style='color:orange'>desirable to make one wise</span>, she took from its fruit and <span style='color:orange'>ate</span>; and she gave also to her husband with her, and he <span style='color:orange'>ate</span>.

 *Satan tempted Eve the same way he tempted Jesus:<br />
 Lust of the eyes, lust of the flesh, and pride of life.<br />